geotribu/gischat/README.md

 > [!NOTE]
 > `NB_UVICORN_WORKERS` refers to the number of async workers.
 A usual convenient value would be : (nb_cpu * 2) + 1.
-> `ROOMS` environment variable is a comma-separated list of strings which represent the available chat rooms.
+> `CHANNELS` environment variable is a comma-separated list of strings which represent the available chat channels.
 > `RULES` environment variable describes the instance's rules.
 Useful information that users should know, even when skimming content.
 > `MAX_IMAGE_SIZE` environment variable describes the max size of image in pixels.
 The server will resize images based on this value.
 > `MAX_GEOJSON_FEATURES` environment variable describes the max number of features allowed in a `geojson` message.
 If there is more feature, the message will not be considered and the server will respond with a `uncompliant` message.